-US: 11 people killed in shooting at government building in Virginia Beach, suspect shot dead
+US: 12 people killed in shooting at government building in Virginia Beach, suspect shot dead

 The suspect is a longtime municipal employee and is believed to have acted alone.

-Eleven people were killed and six others injured in a shooting at a government building in Virginia, United States, on Friday, according to BBC.
+At least 12 people were killed and four others injured in a shooting at a government building in Virginia, United States, on Friday, according to BBC.

 Police said the suspect, who is a longtime municipal employee in Virginia Beach, fired indiscriminately on several floors of the building.
 The gunman, whose identity was not released, was killed during a firing exchange with the police.